 Born circa 1508 B.C., Queen Hatshepsut reigned over Egypt for more than 20 years.
-She served as queen alongside her husband, Thutmose II, but after his death claimed the role of pharaoh while acting as regent to her nephew, Thutmose III.
+She served as queen alongside her husband, Thutmose II, but after his death, claimed the role of pharaoh while acting as regent to her step-son, Thutmose III.
 She reigned peaceably, building temples and monuments, resulting in the flourish of Egypt.
 After her death, Thutmose III erased her inscriptions and tried to eradicate her memory.

 The only child born to the Egyptian king Thutmose I by his principal wife and queen, Ahmose, Hatshepsut was expected to be queen.
-After the death of her father at age 12, Hatsheput married her half-brother Thutmose II, whose mother was a lesser wife -- a common practice meant to ensure the purity of the royal bloodline.
+After the death of her father at age 12, Hatsheput married her half-brother Thutmose II, whose mother was a lesser wife — a common practice meant to ensure the purity of the royal bloodline.
 During the reign of Thutmose II, Hatshepsut assumed the traditional role of queen and principal wife.

 Thutmose II died after a 15 year reign, making Hatshepsut a widow before the age of 30.
-Hatshepsut had no sons -- only a daughter, Neferure -- and the male heir was an infant, born to a concubine named Isis.
+Hatshepsut had no sons — only a daughter, Neferure — and the male heir was an infant, born to a concubine named Isis.

 Since Thutmose III was too young to assume the throne unaided, Hatshepsut served as his regent.
 Initially, Hatshepsut bore this role traditionally until, for reasons that are unclear, she claimed the role of pharaoh.
-Technically, Hatshepsut did not ‘usurp’ the crown, as Thutmose the III was never deposed and was considered co-ruler throughout her life, but it is clear that Hatshepsut was the principal ruler in power.
+Technically, Hatshepsut did not ‘usurp’ the crown, as Thutmose III was never deposed and was considered co-ruler throughout her life, but it is clear that Hatshepsut was the principal ruler in power.

 She began having herself depicted in the traditional king’s kilt and crown, along with a fake beard and male body.
 This was not an attempt to trick people into thinking she was male; rather, since there were no words or images to portray a woman with this status, it was a way of asserting her authority.